Here’s What to Eat After a Workout (and What to Avoid)

 Angie Asche, MS, RD, expert nutritionist at Centr, says to focus on the three “Rs” of recovery when thinking of that post-exercise meal: refueling, repairing, and rehydrating.
 You’ll want to refuel with carbohydrates, repair with protein, and rehydrate with fluids and electrolytes.

-Combining the three can make for what Halpering describes as the ideal “post-workout trifecta.”
+Combining the three can make for what Halperin describes as the ideal “post-workout trifecta.”
 She lists yogurt and fruit, peanut butter sandwiches, turkey on whole grain bread with vegetables, hummus with whole wheat pita and veggies, and chicken with brown rice as some of the simple combos you can make yourself after exercising.

 Refuel

 To replenish your energy, you’ll need carbs—especially if you’re training for several hours or multiple times a day.
-Stangland says that complex carbohydrates (a.k.a. minimally processed whole foods) are the best types of carbs as they will provide a rich source of vitamins, minerals, and fibers.
+Stangland says that complex carbohydrates (a.k.a. minimally processed whole foods) are the best types of carbs as they will provide a rich source of vitamins, minerals, and fiber.
 Complex carbohydrates also take longer to digest, increasing the feeling of satiety and providing energy that lasts.
 They also keep those dreaded blood sugar spikes at bay.

 Some examples of complex carbohydrates include whole grains, brown rice, legumes, quinoa, sweet potatoes, vegetables, and fruits like bananas.